Private finance initiative: PFI projects cost £2.4bn

 Some schools, including in Exeter, have said the quality of parts of their new buildings have been poor.

 Other public bodies, such as hospitals, have complained that large debt repayments, over long periods of time, make it difficult for them to balance their books.

 However, defenders of PFI said it provided new infrastructure which would otherwise be unaffordable.

 All of Exeter's secondary schools have been built under PFI.

 Despite criticisms, Andy Mulcock, of the schools' umbrella organisation Exeter For Learning, said the city had benefitted.

 He said: "All the schools were rebuilt together, and it has meant a lot more competition and partnership between schools.

-"We've seen massive improvements in the learning and achievements of our students right across the city."'Transparency and efficient'
+"We've seen massive improvements in the learning and achievements of our students right across the city."

 However, economist Kevin Butler, a former adviser to the Bank of England, said it was not surprising PFI cost more.

 He said: "It's always cheaper for the government to borrow itself, rather than to use the private sector.